joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-01-26-fiddler-bingo.md

 ![](/img/2026-01-26-fiddler-bingo-normalized.png){:width="450 px" class="image-centered"}

-the code to run the simulation is below. the logic is to just fill in one tile at a time and check for horizontal, vertical, or diagonal BINGOs at each turn.
+the code to run the simulation is below. the logic is to simply to fill in one tile at a time and check for horizontal, vertical, or diagonal BINGOs after each fill, stopping at first BINGO.

 ```python
 def new_board(n):